 The Open Opus API is open source software.
 This means that you can not only see how it was made but contribute yourself with code!
 Bug fixes and new features implementation are always needed.
 And, of course, you can fork our code and create your own API - why not?

 Open Opus is all about open, collaborative data.
 You can review existing info on composers, works and performers or add new entries to our database - any help will be appreciated!

 Not for now.
 Open Opus was designed to deal with composers, works and performers metadata.
-Apps which use the Open Opus API, like Concertmaster and Concertino, retrieve recordings info from services such as Spotify and Apple Music.
+Apps which use the Open Opus API, like Concertmaster, retrieve recordings info from services such as Spotify.

 We had to choose a limited set of composers to start the project, but everybody is more than welcome to add composers and works to the database.
 In the meanwhile, we keep improving the platform and inserting more data ourselves.